 Unlike spousal support and APL, alimony is ordered by a judge at the time the divorce decree is entered, or sometimes afterward.
 Judges have a lot of discretion in determining the amount of alimony one spouse may have to pay to another—judges may allow alimony, so long as the order is reasonable.
 The Pennsylvania Divorce Code sets forth 17 factors that the judge must look to in determining an alimony award, including:

 Pennsylvania courts can order that alimony payments continue for a reasonable period of time, depending on the circumstances.
 The order can be changed or modified if either party’s circumstances change.
 However, certain conditions can result in an automatic termination of a party’s right to receive alimony.
 For example, remarriage of the spouse receiving alimony; the receiving spouse is cohabiting; or death, unless the order says otherwise.

 The 17 factors relevant in determining an alimony award are often some of the most fiercely contested topics in a divorce.
-The dedicated West Chester divorce lawyers at Eckell, Sparks, Levy, Auerbach, Monte, Sloane, Matthews & Auslander, P.C. have an in-depth knowledge of what courts are looking for.
+The dedicated West Chester, PA divorce lawyers at Eckell, Sparks, Levy, Auerbach, Monte, Sloane, Matthews & Auslander, P.C. have an in-depth knowledge of what courts are looking for.
 We know how stressful divorces are.
 To schedule a consultation today, call us at 610-565-3700 or contact us online.